Monday, June 29, 2009

 the filthiest passage in the grassiest language.

-The anaphoric catalogue presented here is interesting for a number of reasons.
+The anaphoric catalog presented here is interesting for a number of reasons.
 Since both partners are "playing," it can be difficult to tell which partner is saying what.
-The most obvious ultimatum, of course, is the "prepubescent carrot in your own blood," which seems to issue from the female protagonist.
-She seems to be indicting her partner's sexual immaturity, his inability to raise himself above self-obsession and infantilism.
+The most obvious ultimatum, of course, is the "prepubescent carrot in your own blood," which issues from the female protagonist.
+She seems to be indicting her partner's sexual immaturity, his inability to raise himself above infantile self-obsession.
 These two lines are placed in the center of the anaphoric structure, making them both more visible and asked to carry more weight.
-Conversely, we are presented initially with the fact that these lovers are "drunk": this would seem to cast doubts on whether the catalogue can be taken seriously, or if it is merely a kind of game.
+Conversely, we are presented initially with the fact that these lovers are "drunk": this would seem to cast doubts on whether the catalog can be taken seriously, or if it is merely a kind of game again.
 Why are the lovers placed "beside the pond"?
-The pond, in fact reappears throughout Borrowed House, but what it denotes remains elusive.
+The pond, in fact, reappears throughout Borrowed House, but what it denotes remains elusive.
 A pond is not wild or active like a river or a sea; it is (like the astrological sign Scorpio) "fixed water."
-As such, it can be taken to denote the settled feeling of unease that has developed between the two protagonists, or something they have in common, or something between them that is draining their energy, or a little bit of all of these.
+As such, it can be taken to denote the established feeling of unease that has developed between the two protagonists, or something they have in common, or something between them that is draining their energy; or a little bit of all of these.
 Ultimately, Flirtations is interesting because it seems to contradict its own title; rather than seeming like flirtations, these ultimatums feel more like a game of Russian Roulette.
-Between the title and the substance of the poem, a layer of irony is added which makes the poem that much more satisfyingly obtuse.
-That kind of depth, of multi-leveled attack, is what post-avant is all about (or should be.)
+Between the title and the substance of the poem, a layer of irony is added which makes the poem that much more satisfyingly obtuse; and that kind of depth, of multi-leveled attack, is what post-avant is all about, or should be.
+I continue to explore these issues critically here, and creatively in the new denver syntax.

 Friday, June 05, 2009